DeutscheSoft/toolkit/docs/rendering.md

 record which options have changed and (in case they are visible) register themselves to be rendered in the next animation frame.
 The rendering is done by calling a method called `redraw()`.
-This method determines which options have been modified since the last time a widget was rendered and perform all necessary modifications to the DOM.
+This method checks which options have been modified since the last time a widget was rendered and perform all necessary modifications to the DOM.
 Delaying the actual DOM modifications has several advantages from a performance perspective.
 It also allows us to apply other optimizations, which we will go